exeter-creww/fawcett_dryland_DGVM_evaluation/README.md

 # fawcett_dryland_DGVM_evaluation

+This repository contains R code for processing, analysing and visualizing the data presented in 'Assessing the predictions of carbon dynamics in global drylands' by Dominic Fawcett, Andrew Cunliffe, Karen Anderson, Richard Brazier, Tim Hill, Stephen Sitch, Mike O’Sullivan, Jean Pierre Wigneron, and Others.

+## The manuscript is In Preparation

+## A static version of this repo WILL BE archived on Zenodo

+INCLUDE DATA REFERENCE
+This code analyses the following datasets:
+1) VOD dataset supplied by Jean Pierre Wigneron (REFERENCE)
+2) Output from the Trendy land surface model intercomparison (v8; https://sites.exeter.ac.uk/trendy/).
+3) Dryland classes imported from GEE (ADD CROSS REFERENCE TO CODE IN GEE OR Duplicate code here )

 R scripts used for final result generation:

 **LVODprocessingASCv2.R:** Filter and aggregated daily netCDF datasets of LVOD, generating annual median and count rasters.